CoderByBlood/solos/README.md

-# RAPID SOLOS
+# SOLOS

   Express.js and Seneca.js based RESTful framework that uses a directory structure to mimic a REST URI, and uses filenames for HTTP methods.
 All HTTP methods supported by Express are supported.
+Solos effectively turns Express.js into an extremely opinionated framework.

 ## Philosophy